Press Contact

 New Home Market Update

-Total sales volume is influenced by both supply and demand.
 Zonda’s New Home Pending Sales Index (PSI) was created to help account for fluctuations in supply by combining both total sales volume with the average sales rate per month per community.
-The March PSI came in at 142.1, up 3.1% year-over-year.
-On a month-over-month basis, seasonally adjusted new home sales decreased 3.1%.
-The index is currently 18.4% below cycle highs.
+The December PSI came in at 136.2, representing a 2.3% rise from the same month last year.
+The index is currently 21.8% below cycle highs.
+On a month-over-month basis, seasonally adjusted new home sales decreased 6.5%.

 In order to add further context to sales, Zonda created the Zonda Market Ranking (ZMR).
 The ZMR accounts for both sales pace and volume, is seasonally adjusted, and is taken as a percentage relative to a baseline market average.
 Based on the percentage above or below baseline, markets are bucketed into performance groups ranging from significantly underperforming to significantly overperforming relative to historical activity.

-The map below shows a snapshot of top production markets by region.
-Subscribers of the National Outlook report can access the full list in Zonda’s portal.
+The map below shows a snapshot of the top production markets by region.
+Zonda also offers the ZMR for entry-level, move-up/move-down, and high-end markets.
+Subscribers of the National Outlook report can access all top markets and the tiered breakdown in Zonda’s portal.
+Non-subscribers can access the tiered maps for the select 10 markets by clicking below.

-• The National ZMR index came in at 112.7 in March, indicating a slightly overperforming market, even with last month and last year.
+• The National ZMR index came in at 111.9 in December, indicating a slightly overperforming market, ranking in line with last month but better than last year (average).

-• Zonda’s snapshot markets were split between 40% slightly overperforming, 40% average, and 20% slightly underperforming in March.
-Among Zonda’s top 50 major markets, 62% were overperforming, 22% were average, and 16% were underperforming.
+• Zonda’s snapshot markets were split between 30% overperforming, 50% average, and 20% underperforming.
+None were underperforming in November.
+Among Zonda’s top 50 major markets, 50% were overperforming, 30% were average, and 20% were underperforming.

 • Importantly, the ZMR does not account for what it takes to sell a home.
 For example, securing a sale might still feel difficult in a significantly overperforming market, but if incentives offered result in a sale, we count the sale.

 Incentives are still common in today’s housing market to help address the affordability constraints for buyers.
-58% of new home communities across the country offered incentives in March, up month-over-month.
-Incentives have been a critical sales tool in today’s market.
+In December, 57% of new home communities offered incentives on to-be-built homes and 74% on quick move-in supply.

-There are currently 14,555 actively selling communities tracked by Zonda, up 3.2% from last year.
-On a month-over-month basis, the national figure slipped 2.1%.
-Total community count is 24.7% below the same month in 2019.
-The lack of competition from other new home communities has allowed for some upward pressure on the average sales rate per month per community.
+There are currently 15,318 actively selling communities tracked by Zonda, up 4.7% from last year.
+On a month-over-month basis, the national figure grew 0.5%.
+Total community count is 19.8% below the same month in 2019.
 Zonda defines a community as anywhere where five or more units are for sale.

 Are you interested in seeing past National Housing Market Update and Pending Sales Index reports?
 Access our report library to learn more.